Natural Alternative Therapies

 I can’t, but it doesn’t mean that I can’t get the same benefits DIY-ing it at home.

-Massage boosts your blood circulation, gets your blood moving all over your body, and helps reduce the amount of cytokines the body produces, which play a role in inflammation.
+Massage boosts your blood circulation, gets your blood moving all over your body, and helps reduce the number of cytokines the body produces, which play a role in inflammation.

 A self-massage tool can be an unbelievably fast remedy for sore muscles.
 Sometimes the pain relief is immediate.

-If muscle knots are the cause for your sore muscles (muscle fibers that contract, but don’t release, causing tiny cramp and “knots”), a self-massage tool (like the Theracane or the Body Back Buddy) can be your new best friend.
+If muscle knots are the cause of your sore muscles (muscle fibers that contract, but don’t release, causing tiny cramps and “knots”), a self-massage tool (like the Theracane or the Body Back Buddy) can be your new best friend.

-You’ve heard the unofficial definition for Aerobic exercise, right?
+You’ve heard the unofficial definition of Aerobic exercise, right?

 “Aerobics: a series of strenuous exercises which help convert fats, sugars, and starches into aches, pains, and cramps.”

-No, I’m not saying you should prevent muscle aches from exercise by not exercising.
+No, I’m not saying you should prevent muscle aches from exercising by not exercising.
 For the movers and (butt) shakers, sore muscles are a part of life.

 But there are a few ways to prevent sore muscles, especially if it’s becoming a chronic problem for you.